 Upon transfer of title, Buyer assumes full responsibility, including risk of loss and damage, for the Property.
-Purchased property shall be removed at Buyer's expense within fifteen (15) days after the sale becomes final.
+Purchased property shall be removed at Buyer's expense within seven business days (7) days after the sale becomes final.
 Property not removed shall be subject to a service fee of $50, and a storage fee, if retained by MA, of 1% of the purchase price per month.
 MA may also, in its sole discretion, elect to place the Property in a public storage facility at the Buyer's sole risk, responsibility and expense.

 c.
 Liability for delivery of property.

 If, however, for any reason whatsoever, we are unable to deliver the purchased Property to the Buyer, MA shall be liable to the Buyer only for the Purchase price paid by the Buyer and in no event shall we be liable for incidental or consequential damages, including, but not limited to, business interruption or loss of profit.

 Bidders must register in advance to bid at auction. (a) If by Internet please complete online form and submit online or absentee bid forms can be completed and turn into the front desk. (b) To telephone bid, bidders must complete the online form or telephone bid form located at the front desk.
 Telephone lines are limited, and available on a first-come, first-serve basis. (c) When intending to bid in person, pre-register at the front desk and obtain a bidder paddle.
 The auctioneer may refuse to recognize any person not registered and not having a paddle number.
 MA reserves the right at its sole discretion, to refuse anyone the right to register and participate at an auction.